-Teachers will set a rich variety of homework tasks which reflect the nature of the subject and the types of assessment used in the A level examination.
+Teachers will set a rich variety of homework tasks which reflect the nature of the subject and the types of assessment used in their examinations.
 Particular emphasis must be placed upon the regular use of examination-based questions for students to work on.